devtron-labs/devtron/docs/user-guide/global-configurations/gitops.md

 ### 1. Git Host:

-This field is filled by default, Showing url of the selected tab.
+This field is filled by default, Showing the URL of the selected tab.
 For example- https://github.com for Github, https://gitlab.com for GitLab.

 ### 2. Github Organization Name / GitLab Group Id: